dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

       Description describeMismatch(item, Description mismatchDescription);
     }

-In most cases rather than extending this interface you would implement a subclass of BaseMatcher, to reduce the number of necessary methods that must be implemented from 3 to 2:
+In most cases rather than extending this interface you would implement a subclass of `BaseMatcher`, to reduce the number of necessary methods that must be implemented from 3 to 2:

     class BaseMatcher implements Matcher {
       const BaseMatcher();